naegelejd/naegelejd.github.io/resume.md

 - Contributed to the [ISMRM Raw Data format](ismrmrd.github.io):
     - Wrote unit tests for the core C/C++ library
     - Developed Python, Java, and Golang implementations/bindings of the ISMRMRD specification
-    - Fixed bugs found by static analysis (Clang) and Valgrind
+    - Fixed bugs found by static analysis (Clang `scan-build`) and Valgrind
     - Deployed a continuous integration solution using Travis-CI and Github
 - Contributed to [Gadgetron](gadgetron.github.io), an open source medical image reconstruction framework:
     - Added support for creation of DICOM images